Australia's Population Growth is Extraordinary – and Hard to Justify

 Infrastructure cost-shifting loads the cost of roads, water, sewerage, and parks onto new developments, making housing more expensive to build and therefore less of it gets built.

-Other constraints matter, but planning determines whether supply can respond at all.
+Other constraints matter, but planning is the one that most determines how readily supply can respond.

 These are not isolated frictions.
 They are the predictable output of a system that gives existing residents the power to veto new housing.
 The cumulative effect is a market that cannot clear.
 Demand arrives.
 Supply cannot respond.
 Prices rise.
 Renters and first home buyers absorb the pain while established homeowners quietly appreciate the outcome.

 The standard economic test for which side of the market is driving a price rise is simple: watch quantity.
 If prices rise and quantity rises, demand shifted.
 If prices rise and quantity stagnates, supply failed to respond.
-Australia's housing market has delivered the second pattern for decades – prices up, completions flat/declining relative to need.
+Australia's housing market has delivered the second pattern when demand surged – prices up, completions slow to lift to meet it.
 In a functioning market, rising prices are supposed to induce more supply.
 The fact that ours didn't is not an immigration story.
 It is a planning story.

 Cutting immigration would likely provide some rental relief over two to three years.
 But the planning system would still be broken.
 The next demand impulse – domestic household formation, internal migration, whatever it is – hits the same constrained supply and you're back to the same problem within a decade.
 You've bought time without using it.